 Introducing mitochondrial donation could prevent some children from suffering from this life-threatening disease and reduce the burden of mitochondrial disease into the future.

 What we’re doing about mitochondrial donation

 Mitochondrial donation is not currently allowed in Australia.
 The Australian Government is proposing to introduce mitochondrial donation in a staged and closely monitored way.

-Once the clinic has demonstrated success over a number of years, and the results have been evaluated by experts, there will be an option to allow for licensed clinics across Australia to offer mitochondrial donation.
+Once the clinic has demonstrated success over a number of years, and the results have been evaluated by experts, there will be an option to allow clinics across Australia to be licensed to offer mitochondrial donation.

-Extensive consultation has already occurred on the ethical, scientific and legal components of mitochondrial donation.
-Read about the consultation and work performed by the National Health and Medical Research Council (NHMRC) in 2019–20.
+Extensive consultation has previously been done on the ethical, scientific and legal issues associated with mitochondrial donation.
+Read about the consultation and work undertaken by the National Health and Medical Research Council (NHMRC) in 2019–20.